 Research Thesis Topic

-Australia suffers from extreme and catastrophic floods.
-Flood monitoring is undertaken in conjunction with forecasts to provide advanced warning and heightened chance of a flood by estimation of river heights, streamflow, time of rainfall occurrence, and peak flow rates at a specified point in time resulting from changes in rainfall.
-Bureau of Meteorology, in partnership with agencies at state and local government, provides water level forecasts in rivers.
-Despite their effectiveness, the methods can be time-consuming, expensive and complex to implement in geographically diverse locations.
+In a changing climate, nations suffer from extreme and catastrophic floods.
+Flood monitoring and forecasting provides advanced warnings to mitigate the impacts of floods.
+These are mainly achieved by an estimation of river height, streamflow, time of rainfall and peak flow at a specified point in time resulting from changes in rainfall.
+The Australian Bureau of Meteorology, in partnership with national agencies provides river water level forecasts.
+Despite their effectiveness, the traditional flood forecasting methods can be somewhat time-consuming, expensive and relatively complex to implement especially in geographically diverse locations.

-In this exciting project, students will learn about copula-statistical joint models and machine learning to predict hourly and daily flood events.
-Such forecasts are used in flood mitigation design.
-A new flood index based on daily effective precipitation for flood monitoring will be used.
-This method will consider a weighted sum of current and antecedent rainfall, and a time-dependent reduction formula applied on the recent (vs. older) rainfall to account for water accumulation due to hydrological factors.
-Hourly & daily data will be used to develop flood model considering rainfall accumulation redistributed by an objective formula factored viz a time-dependent function, and applying machine learning models to predict flood events in advance.
+In this exciting project, research students learn about joint distribution (i.e. multivariate) models based on copulas and deep learning algorithms to predict hourly and daily flood events.
+Such forecasts can be used in flood mitigation design system.
+The study will adopt flood indices based on daily effective precipitation to monitor and forecast the events considering a weighted sum of current and antecedent rainfall, and a time-dependent reduction formula applied on the recent (vs. older) rainfall to account for water accumulation due to hydrological factors.
+Hourly & daily data will be used to develop flood model considering rainfall accumulation redistributed by an objective formula factored viz a time-dependent function and applying machine learning models to predict flood events in advance.

-The project will suit students with background in engineering hydrology, mathematics, computing, climate, water management and environment.
-Students will also explore deep learning to enhance the performance accuracy of flood prediction system.
-The project is scalable for further research, such as to a Masters or a PhD program to advance research careers, acquire programming skills and modelling.
+The research project is strongly centred on natural disaster risk mitigation theme.
+It will suit students with good background in engineering, hydrology, mathematics, computing, climate or water resources.
+Students will explore deep learning to enhance the performance accuracy of flood prediction system.

 - Institute for Agriculture and the Environment